Henry Fok: Personal

 Fok had family roots in Panyu District, Guangzhou, Guangdong.

 Death

 On 28 October 2006, Fok died at the age of 83 at the Peking Union Medical College in Beijing, where he was being treated for cancer.
 He had been diagnosed with lymphoma in 1984 and the cancer had reappeared in 2004.
 His body was flown back to Hong Kong for a traditional funeral in accordance with his wishes.
-Fok was one of the first Hong Konger to have his casket draped in the Chinese national flag since the handover (the others being T. K. Ann and Wong Ker-lee).
+Fok was one of the first Hong Kongers to have his casket draped in the Chinese national flag since the handover (the others being T. K. Ann and Wong Ker-lee).
 He was posthumously awarded the Medal of Reform Pioneer.